 - 10% down on ground up construction or acquisition unless loan is for expansion of existing/cash flowing business, in which case 100% is possible

 SBA self storage loans are primarily used by borrowers to get into the self storage business with the smallest down payment possible.

 In fact, SBA loans in general are all about leverage.
-It is one of the main reasons SBA loans exist and in the case of self storage SBA loans can be a shockingly good value, although like all loans they are not perfect.
+It is one of the main reasons SBA loans exist and in the case of self storage SBA loans can be an impressively good value, although like most loans they are not perfect.